PhanstielLab/coralp/README.md

 # Citation
-We are currently preparing a manuscript describing CoralP. bioRxiv CoralP makes use of phylogenetic information and Tree plots derived from Chen et al, Science, 2017.
+We are currently preparing a manuscript describing CoralP. bioRxiv CoralP makes use of phylogenetic information and tree plots derived from Chen et al., Science, 2017.